 CVL – Creditors Voluntary Liquidation

-- This liquidation gives directors the opportunity to purchase the business assets and goodwill and then re-open the business within another company
+- This Liquidation gives directors, should they wish, the opportunity to purchase the business assets and goodwill and then re-open the business within another Company

-- This is a director-led process and can only be initiated by the director
+- A Director lead process and therefore can only be initiated by the Directors of the Company

 What is a Creditors’ Voluntary Liquidation?